Shane-Dias/PlanMyTrip/README.md

    <h2>🌍 Overview</h2>
    <p>
      <strong>PlanMyTrip</strong> is an innovative, real-time travel planning and safety platform that empowers users with detailed, location-based insights.
-It combines the power of crowdsourcing, AI, blockchain, and interactive mapping to offer a smarter and safer travel experience.
+It combines the power of crowdsourcing, AI and interactive mapping to offer a smarter and safer travel experience.
 From crime hotspots to weather alerts and AI risk forecasting, this tool ensures that your journey is not just personalized — but protected.
    </p>
    <p>
      Built using modern web technologies like <strong>React + Vite</strong>, <strong>Node.js + Express</strong>, <strong>MongoDB</strong>, and enhanced with <strong>Google Gemini LLM</strong> for smart conversations, it seamlessly integrates <strong>OpenStreetMap</strong> for an intuitive travel interface filled with real-time visuals and helpful emojis 🌦️📍🛡️.